 We created a resource to be used for worship, reflection, meditation, and formal services for Peace Sunday, 23rd September 2018 but it can be used at any time you wish to dedicate your Christian life to peace and peacemaking.
 Get yourself inspired for Peace Sunday 2019, 22nd September.

 You can download the Peace Sunday booklet below; more ideas and extra resources like posters at for.org.uk/peacesunday

 PeaceLinks is the newsletter for members of FoR.
-Latest edition: June 2017
+Latest edition: Winter 2018-19

 You’re a member but didn’t get your copy?
 Perhaps you’ve moved since the last postal edition.
 Please let us know your new address.

 PeaceLinks archive at bottom of page

 Two of the talks from our recent conference in Kinnoull, Scotland, are available to watch online:

 Historic negotiations have been taking place at the UN, to negotiate an international treaty to ban nuclear weapons.
 The treaty has now been adopted and over 100 countries have adopted it.